Nellie joins centenarian club months after husband

 Ms Graham said her granny - who only ever spent one night in hospital after the birth of a son - is up at 6.30am every day "to get the porridge made for my grandad getting up and on the table for 7.30am".

-Ms Graham added that her grandmother tells her there is “no secret for how long they’ve been together” as it is “just hard work and if she doesn’t do the things no-one will”.
+Ms Graham added that her granny tells her there is "no secret for how long they’ve been together" as it is "just hard work and if she doesn’t do the things no-one will".

 "She loves watching snooker and darts as well when they are on.
 And she likes to give her opinion on whether they were any use or not."